Guyton in Effingham County, Georgia — The American South (South Atlantic)

 Erected 1955 by Georgia Historical Commission.
 (Marker Number 051-15.)

 Location.
 32° 12.394′ N, 81° 21.721′ W. Marker is in Guyton, Georgia, in Effingham County.
-Marker is at the intersection of Noel C Conaway Road (State Highway 30) and State Highway 17, on the right when traveling north on Noel C Conaway Road.
-Touch for map.
+Marker is at the intersection of Noel C Conaway Road (State Highway 30) and State Highway 17 Touch for map.
 Marker is at or near this postal address: 121 Noel C Conaway Road, Guyton GA 31312, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are Sherman's Right Wing (approx. 2.9 miles away); Jencks Bridge (approx. 3.4 miles away); Old River Road (approx. 4½ miles away); a different marker also named Sherman's Right Wing (approx. 7.9 miles away); a different marker also named Old River Road (approx. 8.4 miles away); Guyton Confederate General Hospital (approx. 8.8 miles away); Sherman at Pooler (approx. 9.1 miles away); Goshen Church (approx. 9.3 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Sherman's Right Wing (approx. 2.9 miles away); Jencks Bridge (approx. 3.4 miles away); Old River Road (approx. 4˝ miles away); a different marker also named Sherman's Right Wing (approx. 7.9 miles away); a different marker also named Old River Road (approx. 8.4 miles away); Guyton Confederate General Hospital (approx. 8.8 miles away); Sherman at Pooler (approx. 9.1 miles away); Goshen Church (approx. 9.3 miles away).

 Also see . . .
 General William Tecumseh Sherman's March to the Sea.
 "All the roads leading into that city were obstructed by felled trees, earthworks, and artillery.
 These were turned, and by Dec.
 10, 1864 the Confederates were all driven within their lines " (Submitted on May 27, 2008, by Mike Stroud of Bluffton, South Carolina.)

 Categories. • Churches & Religion • War, US Civil •

 More.
 Search the internet for Sherman at Zion Church.